 Follow the same rules as washing the Sand Blankets – spot clean only and air dry in the sun.

-Weighted blankets containing glass beads are the most common type of weighted blanket.
+Weighted blankets containing glass beads are the most common type of blanket.
 Luckily – these are also the easiest to clean as they are machine washable.
 If your washing machine has a load size of 10 – 12kg, then you can wash your weighted blanket in your washing machine on a gentle cycle.

-Note: You probably don’t want to wash a weighted blanket that exceeds 6kg in your washing machine.
+Note: You probably don’t want to wash a blanket that exceeds 6kg in your washing machine.
 For really large and heavy weighted blankets, take them to your local dry cleaner to have them washed in an appropriately sized washer.